ADACS-Australia/SS18B-NHurleyWalker/Readme.md

 * ```./development-manage.py update_user_input_options``` (This will read the Gleam-X database, as provided in the settings file and update the Users (SELECT input) options by finding distinct users from the `processing` table).
+Each time the GLEAM-X database is updated, this command should be run to keep the user list up to date.

 * ```./development-manage.py update_skyplots``` (This will update the skyplots that are shown in the landing page.
 This is required if you are changing skyplots configuration.
 Note: During startup, the skyplots configurations will